 The Pasqueflower Nature Reserve, also a site of special scientific interest, protects one of the very few UK locations of the pasqueflower, pulsatilla vulgaris, a particularly beautiful and richly-coloured species in the buttercup family, that blooms in April and May.
 Several thousand plants grow on a grassy, southwest-facing limestone slope along a shallow, dry, valley near Cirencester in the Cotswold Hills, together with a good range of other plants including the early purple and green-winged orchids.

 The reserve is not signposted and not much visited, especially outside of the pasqueflower blooming season, yet it is a peaceful and atmospheric place, more scenic than many other floral reserves which are often merely a level field or meadow; the valley curves through several gentle bends, and its smooth, grass-covered sides are interrupted only by a few patches of yellow-flowered gorse bushes, a landscape perhaps more similar to the rim of the coastal cliffs of Dorset or Somerset rather than the Cotswolds.
-The reserve encompasses just the northeast portion of the valley, the opposite side being pastureland, grazed by cattle.
+The reserve encompasses just the northeast half of the valley, the opposite side being pastureland, grazed by cattle.

 Entry to the reserve is along the A429 (Fosse Way); on the east side, 3 miles north of the A417 junction - down some steps and over a style through a fence to the start of a narrow path, marked with a Gloucestershire Wildlife Trust noticeboard.
 Parking for about three vehicles is available 150 feet back on the west side, at the entrance to a disused track, originally a railway line.
 This location is just north of Ampney Downs Farm.